-There are over 50 events offering special trick-or-treat and trunk-or-treat fun in Columbus this year.
+There are many events offering special trick-or-treat and trunk-or-treat fun in Columbus this year.
 Your kids will enjoy a safe and fun Halloween experience no matter which you choose – you may want to pick a couple to attend!
-In addition to these special trick-or-treating options below, there are also 25+ parties at the local community centers during the month of October to get you in the Halloween spirit.
+In addition to these special trick-or-treating options below, there are also 25+ parties at the local community centers during the month of October (tba for 2021) to get you in the Halloween spirit.

 If you’re looking for the standard trick-or-treating, check out the trick or treat schedule for communities around Columbus.
 There are also over 50+ fall and Halloween events around Columbus for families and adults that you don’t want to miss this year!